 Shoot for the stars, and you’ll land on the moon

 As Donald Trump once said:

 I like thinking big.
 If you are going to be thinking about anything, you might as well think big.

-If you want to build a medium size company, you need to plan on creating a large company.
-Problems always pop up and they can derail your company off its current trajectory.
-As long as you are striving to reach a star, hopefully you’ll at least land on the moon.
+If you want to build a medium-size company, you need to plan on creating a large company.
+Problems always pop up, and they can push your company off its current trajectory.
+As long as you strive to reach a star, you have a good chance at least to land on the moon.

-Now when you try and shoot for the stars, you have to be realistic.
-You can’t just say you are going to create the next Facebook or your company is going to grow into a billion dollar business.
-Shooting for unrealistic goals won’t help you land on the moon, it will just cause you to keep on spinning your wheels and get nowhere.
+When you shoot for the stars, you have to be realistic.
+You can’t just say you are going to create the next Facebook or that your company is going to grow into a billion-dollar business.
+Shooting for unrealistic goals won’t help you land on the moon — it will just cause you to keep on spinning your wheels, and you’ll get nowhere.

 Think for yourself